Fit Finlay

-David John Finlay (Daithi Eoin Fionnalaigh; born 31 January 1958) is a retired professional wrestling trainer and former wrestler from Northern Ireland.
+David John "Fit" Finlay, Jr. (born 31 January 1958) is a Northern Irish professional wrestling trainer and former wrestler.
 He is signed to WWE as a trainer and assistant coach at the Performance Center, as well as a producer.
-He is best known for his tenures with World Championship Wrestling (WCW) from 1996 to 2000 under the ring name Fit Finlay, and in WWE from 2005 to 2010 under the mononymous name Finlay.
+He is best known for his tenures with World Championship Wrestling (WCW) from 1996 to 2000, and in WWE from 2005 to 2010 under the mononymous name Finlay.

 Finlay debuted in 1974, and has held over 20 championships around the world throughout his career, including the WCW World Television Championship and the WWE United States Championship.
 He is also well-known for his coaching to other wrestlers, notably for his training contributions to the WWE women's division.

 Early life

 Finlay was born in Carrickfergus, County Antrim in 1958.
 His father, Dave Finlay Sr., is a former amateur and professional wrestler and coach, who was appointed MBE in the 2024 New Year Honours "For Services to Olympic Wrestling in Northern Ireland".
 His grandfather was also a wrestler, and his sister was a referee.
 His uncle, Albert Finlay, was a goalkeeper for Glentoran F.C. in the 1960s and 1970s.